 After saving and downloading your visual to your computer, find the file you saved to your computer.
 Open it using your computer's photo or PDF software, and print with that application.
 In most cases, you should choose the fit to page option in your Printer settings.

 Why can't I save my visual?

-The use of Piktochart requires a stable internet connection so that your edits and your visuals' data is stored securely in our databases.
+The use of Piktochart requires a stable internet connection so that your edits and your visuals' data are stored securely in our databases.

 Unfortunately, edits made without a proper internet connection may not be saved.
 When you click the Save button but the visual fails to save, it will display an error message: 'Failed to save visual'.
 This can happen if your connection is working but unstable.

-If you have tried to manually save visual several times and it fails, you'll need to try duplicating the visual and saving a new file.
+If you have tried to manually save the visual several times and it fails, you can try to duplicate the visual and save a new file.
 Then, please edit the new file.